 |Disability||Race (including colour, nationality, ethnic or national origin)

 |Gender re-assignment, i.e. becoming or being a transsexual person||Religion/belief or lack of religion/belief

 |Pregnancy and/or Materntiy ||Sexual orientation

 These are known as 'Protected Characteristics'.
-Being treated less favourably than your colleagues because of a protected characteristic is unlawful and can produce many adverse effects including causing you to perform below your level best, low morale, ill-health and absence from work.
+Being treated less favourably than your colleagues because of a protected characteristic is unlawful and can produce many adverse effects including diminished performance, low morale, ill-health, and absence from work.

 What Types of Treatment are Prohibited in Law?